Assignment 3: Short Piece

 - passages from recordings of your own acoustic pieces.

-This may seem restricting, but you can do a lot with just a small collection of sounds, if you take advantage of the time-scaling, pitch-shifting, filtering, and other effects in the DAW.
+This may seem overly restrictive, but you can do a lot with just a small collection of sounds, if you take advantage of the time-scaling, pitch-shifting, filtering, and other effects in the DAW.

 Some Sound Modification Tools

 After downloading an application, un-zip it (if necessary), and move it wherever you want.
-It does not need to be installed in an admin-controlled folder, such as /Applications.
-You should be able to run these on any of the Macs in the Music Library.
+It does not need to be installed in an admin-controlled folder.
+On Windows, un-zip the file by right-clicking on it, and choosing Extract All.

 To use an application...